 You need to know what the TOP KEYWORD is for your goal.
 If you want to be found for “your product”, use Google External Keyword Tool and be sure you are using the right keyword.
 The keyword with the greatest search volume is your TOP KEYWORD.
 There can be significant difference in search volume that come down to a simple “s” added to the end of what you thought was your best keyword.

-Keyword lists must be carefully assembled.
-Keywords should not be selected because the words and phrases describe the product or service, but because they are the words people actually use to find your business/product/service.
+Keywords should not be selected just because the words and phrases describe the product or service, but because they are the words people actually use to find your business/product/service.
 It is not uncommon to be surprised that you do not understand what words people use to find your product on search engines.

 “The most important task of keyword optimization is to determine whether your pages are optimized for and rank highly in search engines for keywords that people actually want to find.
 If no one is searching for your targeted keywords, it won’t matter how highly the site is ranked in the search engines.”
 IBM